If you want to explore classroom game ideas by grade level, click here to skip to that section of this blog.

 Present New Learning Opportunities

-Students have different learning styles, and classroom games are one strategy you can use to give students the opportunity to try out new learning methods and find out which ones work best for them.
+Students have different learning styles, and elementary classroom games are one strategy you can use to give students the opportunity to try out new learning methods and find out which ones work best for them.
 Games also give you another way to reach out to reluctant learners and others who may be struggling with specific material.

 Establish a Routine

-Games are also an effective way to help students readjust to their classroom routine at the beginning of a new school year or after spending time away during a school break (or even a weekend!).
+Games are also an effective way to help students readjust to their classroom routine at the beginning of a new school year or after spending time away during a school break (or even a weekend).

 Encourage Creativity

-“Brain” Games
+“Brain” Classroom Games for Elementary Students

 These are games that focus on different ways of thinking, from puzzle-solving to recall.
 “Brain” games are ideal for introducing new lessons, refreshing information that hasn’t been reviewed for a while or studying in preparation for a test.